BenjaminPINEAU/Covid-R-Unroll/README.md

 # Unfolded Proximal Algorithm for Estimating the COVID-19 Reproduction Number

 This project contains the Python code done during an internship at LS2N (April to August 2025) as part of my studies at Centrale Nantes.
-The internship was supervised by Barbara Pascal and Sébastien Bourguignon. .
+The internship was supervised by Barbara Pascal and Sébastien Bourguignon and funded by the CNRS.
 This internship led to the writing of a detailed scientific report, *in French*, whose [PDF](https://github.com/BenjaminPINEAU/unrolling-internship/blob/main/docs/rapport_BenjaminPINEAU.pdf) version is available in this repository for completeness.